Let’s turn back the clock for a little bit.

 I leapt from the floor as Dark energy rose from beneath my feet, the oppressive energy closing in from all directions.
 In midair, I closed my eyes and focused energy in my core, breathing in deeply.
 As I opened my eyes, I roared, unleashing a surge of Lightning from every pore in my body, filling the room with a deafening clap of thunder and a blinding flash of light.

-As I began to fall, I saw Vincent mid-leap, sword at the ready, hoping to cut me before I hit the ground.
+As I began to fall, I saw Vincent Lockheart mid-leap, sword at the ready, hoping to cut me before I hit the ground.
 A stray bolt of Lightning flew past his face, and he grimaced as it did.

 He’s in motion.
 He’s…

-As Vincent slashed for my chest, I leaned back, dodging his blade.
+As he slashed for my chest, I leaned back, dodging his blade.
 In the same motion, I channeled Light energy into my right leg and swung it upward, delivering a devastating kick to Vincent’s chin.

 The hapless swordsman flew upward with the force my kick, nearly reaching the ceiling before crashing back to the floor of the Throne Room.
 I landed on my ass, hard, but I was fine besides, panting with excitement at the battle I’d just had.